-NIKE have played their ace of 2018, and it’s only April.
-Who would have thought an orgy of corduroy would create such a stir, not just within the UK but globally.
-Customers were sleeping on the streets in the pouring rain for a pair of shoes… ‘just a pair of shoes’.
+NIKE have played their ace of 2018 and it’s only April.
+Who would have thought this colour-clad orgy of corduroy would create such a stir; not just within the UK but globally.
+Customers were camping outside shops in the pouring rain for a pair of shoes… ‘just a pair of shoes’.

-Sean Wotherspoon, Swoosh’s guest designer for this project, has grown from his lowly store in Virginia State, Round Two, to become one of Nike’s most profitable assets in the world of social media.
-He plays host to over 400,000 followers, regularly raking in towards the higher end of 50,000 likes per photo as he shows off ‘flea-market hauls’ from around the US.
+Swoosh’s guest designer for this project, Sean Wotherspoon, has grown from his lowly store in Virginia State, Round Two, to become one of Nike’s most profitable assets.
+He hosts over 400,000 Instagram followers, regularly showing off ‘flea-market hauls’ from around the US.

-Her design blended a handful of popular Nike models, taking samples from her favourites to create something that would theoretically cater for every audience.
-Unfortunately it didn’t, leaving London in contention for second spot with Moscow’s Artemy Lebedev, whose all-black Vapormax/Air Max ’97 design was received surprisingly well.
-With Lebedev being a relatively unknown designer, many felt his mock-up should have been chosen on the basis that there was little to no press on his behalf.
-Each vote was based on taste and naked attraction.
+Her design blended a handful of Nike models, sampling favourites to create something that would theoretically cater for every audience.
+Unfortunately, it didn’t.
+London was left to battle it out for second place with Moscow’s Artemy Lebedev.
+His all-black Vapormax/Air Max ’97 design was received surprisingly well, despite his relatively unknown status.
+Many felt his mock-up should have been chosen on the basis that there was little to no press on his behalf — each vote was based on taste and naked attraction.

-Sean’s winning design took inspiration from a number of previous collaborations, in particular a line of collections in partnership with Dutch giants, Patta, who introduced an old school feel of cord, denim and an infamous ‘mini-swoosh’.
-Yes, mini-swoosh was a detail that Nike invented; Hackett adopted it as her fitting Instagram tag.
+Sean’s winning design took inspiration from past collaborations.
+In particular, he drew from three Nike collections in partnership with Dutch giants, Patta, who used the ‘old school’ feel of cord, denim and an infamous ‘mini-swoosh’.
+Yes, the mini-swoosh was a detail that Nike invented; Hackett adopted it later as her Instagram tag.

 With connections in every corner of the globe, Sean and Nike started to roll out pairs to Friends and Family mid-2017.
-Towards the end of the year, Sean himself travelled around areas of the US, accompanied by a VW Campervan dressed in an appropriately matching palette.
-Pairs were sold from the vehicle, accompanied by exclusive extras (drawstring bag, patches) as well as a t-shirt.
+Towards the end of the year, Sean himself travelled around areas of the US accompanied by a VW Campervan, draped in the same colours as the shoe.
+Pairs were sold from the van’s boot, combined with exclusive drawstring bags, patches and even a T-shirt.